luigel/amazon-sp-api-php/README.md

 # Thanks

-Thanks to @clousale for this package.
+Thanks to [ClouSale](https://github.com/clousale) for this package.

 Thanks go out to everybody who added PRs and worked on this package.